ColoradoStark/API-Server-Wrapper/README.md

 production environment on AWS.
 With all of the necessary tools to build a game data hosting web API

+**** COMPATIBILITY TESTS

-Tested on AWS using AMI - Ubuntu Server 16.04 LTS (HVM), SSD Volume Type Tested using VirtualBox and Vagrant.
+Tested on AWS using AMI - Ubuntu Server 16.04 LTS (HVM), SSD Volume Type

+Tested locally using VirtualBox and Vagrant.

 -------------------------------------------------------------------------------------------